crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 ## Deliverable 1

 ### Step 1: Select a Project Idea
-You should have received or will be receiving your project idea feedback shorlty.
+You should have received or will be receiving your project idea feedback shortly.
 Using this select a project idea and start thinking about specific details on implementing it.

 ### Step 2: Create a version control repository for your team